 MEP, member of the European Parliament and former Lithuania health minister

-Prior to assuming his current role, Jean-Luc Lemercier served as the Vice-President of transcatheter heart valves EMEA.
-Under his leadership at Edwards Lifesciences, the company successfully launched the SAPIEN transcatheter heart valve technology and built its leadership position in Europe.
-Edwards Lifesciences is the global leader in patient-focused medical innovations for structural heart disease, as well as critical care and surgical monitoring.
-Jean-Luc also serves as Chair of the Cardiovascular Sector Group of MedTech Europe, the association representing the medical technology industry in Europe.
+Prior to assuming his current role at Edwards Lifesciences, the global leader in patient-focused medical innovations for structural heart disease, Jean-Luc Lemercier served as the vice president of transcatheter heart valves EMEA.
+Under his leadership, the company successfully launched the SAPIEN transcatheter heart valve technology and built its leadership position in Europe.
+Lemercier also serves as Chair of the Cardiovascular Sector Group of MedTech Europe, the association representing the medical technology industry in Europe.

 As President of the European Society of Cardiology, Stephan Achenbach strives to ensure that the organisation continues to strengthen its global reputation and improve the standard of cardiovascular care.
 Prior to his current role, Achenbach held several positions within the organisation, including councillor, vice president, chairman of the congress programme committee and president-elect.
 A cardiologist by training, his research focuses on cardiac interventions and cardiac imaging with a focus on computed tomography of the heart.
 Achenbach was previously the founding president of the Society of Cardiovascular Computed Tomography and the editor-in-chief of the Journal of Cardiovascular Computed Tomography.